 Fill the Frame Photography Composition

-In the case of portraits, it will be a tight portrait, without leaving much breathing space on the sides.
-This rule may not work for all types of scenes and situations.
+For portraits, this results in a tight composition, leaving little space around the subject.
+This rule may not be suitable for all scenes and situations.

 5. Keep It Simple Technique